davidhmitchell/davidhmitchell/README.md

 - 👋 Hi, I’m @davidhmitchell
-- 👀 I’m interested in too many things
+- 👀 I’m interested in far too many things
 - 🌱 I’m currently learning to play the piano and building satellites
 - 💞️ I’m looking to collaborate on launching microsats using rubber bands
 - 📫 How to reach me ... best to have a look at my website first (https://russian-interference.com) you may then decide not to!